0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 #### 5. Connect to the Low-Privileged VM

-Use the SSH key to access the VM:
+We use the SSH key to access the VM, and the IP address is the the one corresponding to justin in the config file:

 ```bash